mikkolehtisalo/detecttls/README.md

 The implementation is stateless, and does not take the state machine of SSL/TLS protocols into account.
 This enables scaling up near linearly - just add more hardware and multiplex the packets!

 Passive implementation means you have to be able to sniff the network traffic.
 For example add a monitoring port to a router.
-On the other hand, this ensures the application can't negatively impact applications, which is nice especially for legacy systems.
+On the other hand, this ensures detecttls can't negatively impact applications, which is nice especially for legacy systems.

 Basic optimization has been done.
 It should be somewhat easy to reach gigabyte/s level analysis performance on proper server hardware.